Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: Introduction

 \section{Introduction}

-Active matter involves particles that absorb energy from their environment and perform motion, which is continuously dissipated into heat.
-This kind of motion, which in contrast to standard Newtonian or Brownian dynamics breaks time-reversal invariance \cite{man20a,byr22}, is relevant in particular for describing biological systems ranging from bacteria to flocking birds \cite{ang11a,mar13a,bec16,ram17,sai18,das20,sha21,bow22}.
+Active matter involves particles that absorb energy from their environment and continuously perform motion dissipated into heat.
+This kind of motion, which in contrast to standard Newtonian or Brownian dynamics breaks time-reversal invariance \cite{man20a,byr22}, is relevant not only for describing biological systems ranging from bacteria to flocking birds \cite{ang11a,mar13a,bec16,ram17,sai18,das20,sha21,bow22}, but also for microscopic artificial microswimmers and active Janus particles.

 Many different approaches to the description of active matter exist, depending on whether point particles or particles with directional coordinates are considered and depending on the precise mechanism by which the particles autonomously perform mechanical work \cite{mar13,tak15,bec16,ram17,das20,sha21}.
-In this paper we consider one of the simplest active-matter models, the active Ornstein-Uhlenbeck particle (AOUP) model.
-The AOUP model involves point particles subject to colored-noise Langevin dynamics \cite{far15,mag15,sza15,fod16}.
+Point-particle active-matter models include the Active Brownian Particle (ABP) \cite{klo19,but22} and Active Ornstein-Uhlenbeck Particle (AOUP) models; these models have been used to describe the motion, e.g., in active colloids \cite{mag14}.
+The AOUP model, which is simpler than the ABP model and has one less parameter, can be used to approximate ABP dynamics.
+Moreover, the AOUP model offers more possibilities to obtain theoretical predictions \cite{far15,cap22}; this is the model we choose to study in the present paper.
+Specifically, the AOUP model involves point particles subject to a colored-noise Langevin dynamics \cite{far15,mag15,sza15,fod16}.

-In view of the variability of biological systems, one cannot always expect all particles to be identical, and recently polydispersity has come into focus in connection with active-matter models \cite{ni15,hen20,kum21,sza21}.
-There is also currently great interest in passive polydisperse systems coming from, in particular, their use in SWAP-equilibrated supercooled liquids \cite{nin17} in which context the question arises of how similar the dynamics of small and large particles are \cite{abr08b,zac15,pih23}.
+In view of the variability of biological and other active systems, one cannot expect all particles to be identical.
+As a consequence, polydispersity has recently come into focus in connection with active-matter models \cite{ni15,hen20,kum21,sza21}.
+There is also currently great deal of interest in passive polydisperse systems coming from, in particular, their use in SWAP-equilibrated supercooled liquids \cite{nin17}, in which context the question arises of how similar the dynamics of small and large particles are \cite{abr08b,zac15,pih23}.
+Finally, it is worth mentioning that active matter at high density has recently been studied inspired by biological materials such as cells, both for monodisperse \cite{cap20a,sza21} and polydisperse cases \cite{ket22}, showing emerging collective phenomena with the spontaneous occurrence of spatial velocity correlations.